cloudblog004/fantasticfoodies/content/en/posts/1331-easiest-way-to-make-perfect-cajun-gumbo.md

 - "Make Roux by mixing the Flour with the Oil.
 Stir constantly over Med. heat until copper color appears."
 - "Make Chicken Stock by adding the Chicken and Chicken Bouillion Granules to a pot of water and boil until cooked."
 - "Cook Okra down with a little Oil.
 Mash to pieces and continue to fry down."
 - "Add Stock to Roux.
 Add Water, Onions, and Celery; stirring constantly.
 (Add cold water for hot Roux; hot water for cold Roux).
 The Stock/Water level should be more than 1/2 way.
 Add Tony&#39;s, Chicken, Sausage, Okra and sprinkle of Red Pepper.
 Cook for about 30-35 minutes.
-Add Shrimp, Crab, &amp; Oyster when Gumbo is done.
+Add Shrimp, Crab, & Oyster when Gumbo is done.
 Top with Green Onions and Filet.
 Serve with Rice."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe